rkemery-msft/secure-cross-tenant-storage-access/README.md

 This document outlines two scenarios for securely accessing an Azure Storage Account in a customer tenant (Tenant B) from a provider tenant (Tenant A) using Private Endpoints, without exposing secrets.

-1.  **Federated Managed Identity (Scenario A):** Uses Azure's workload identity federation to allow a Managed Identity in Tenant A to access storage in Tenant B.
+1.  **Federated Managed Identity (Scenario A):** Uses Azure's workload identity federation to allow a User-Assigned Managed Identity (UAMI) in Tenant A to access storage in Tenant B.
 2.  **Client Credentials (Scenario B):** Uses a Service Principal created and managed by Tenant B, with credentials provided to Tenant A.

 > **Note:** Replace placeholder values (like `{PROVIDER_TENANT_ID}`, `{UAMI_CLIENT_ID}`, etc.) with your actual values throughout this guide.